dataforseo/TypeScriptClient/docs/interfaces/IDataforseoLabsBingSerpCompetitorsLiveResultInfo.md

 > `optional` **seed\_keywords**: `string`[]

-keywords specified in the request keyword is returned with decoded %## (plus symbol ‘+’ will be decoded to a space character)
+keywords specified in the request keyword is returned with decoded %## (plus character ‘+’ will be decoded to a space character)

 #### Defined in

-main.ts:110799
+main.ts:120131

 ***